SkySail07/log-analysis/README.md

 # Log Analysis Project

 Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
  This reporting tool is a Python program using the psycopg2 module to connect to the database.
-So what are we reporting, anyway?

 ### Prerequisites